 With the technology available today, there is simply no excuse for poor communication, if it is an issue it is a reflection of the vendor, client or both parties.
 Clear communication channels that make sense for everyone should be established at the outset of your project.

 It is not possible to offer a generalized answer about what these should be, as the needs of each project are different and require varying degrees of communication.
 How much back and forth does the project need?
-Is the offshore team an extension of your IT team or are they working on something entirely separate from your in-house activities?
+Is the dedicated development team an extension of your current team or are they working on something entirely separate from your in-house activities?

 There is an abundance of communication tools being widely used by professional vendors that can cultivate respect, ideas sharing and understanding between distributed teams.
 From video calls and instant messaging software to integration tools for task management and code repositories.
 It is up to the parties involved to establish a system that satisfies their own set of needs, the tools are available.

-Many vendors in offshoring hotspots have teams of talented developers that are fluent in English and are supported by an international managerial team.
+Many vendors in offshoring hotpots have teams of top software developers that are fluent in English and are supported by an international managerial team.
 Daily planning, sprint reviews, and retrospective meetings are all part and parcel of the development process, there is no reason why all this cannot be implemented with your offshore team.